yochaigal/cairn/adventures/conversions/the-sky-blind-spire.md

 ### Undines
 13hp 13 STR, 18 DEX, 15 WIL, pressure jet (d8)
-- _critical damage_: overwhelmed by the wave and pushed far away.
+- _Critical damage_: overwhelmed by the wave and pushed far away.
 - Impair any damage against them unless it would freeze/boil water.

 ## 8. Room